 In July of 2013, she was appointed by Governor Nathan Deal to serve as the Executive Director of the Criminal Justice Coordinating Council (CJCC).
 CJCC is an executive branch agency that represents the culmination of the Georgia General Assembly's vision to establish a statewide body designated to build consensus and unity among the state's diverse and interdependent criminal justice and victim service system components.
 Her extensive experience directly related to Georgia's criminal justice system was a tremendous asset in this role, and resulted in numerous government efficiencies and innovations for the agency.

 Ms. Bunn is a member of the Henry Toll Fellowship Program Class of 2016.
-She currently serves on the State Bar of Georgia's Promoting Inclusion in the Profession Committee and as a member of the “Georgia Bar Journal's” Editorial Board.
-She also serves on the Board of the National Criminal Justice Association.
+She currently serves on the State Bar of Georgia's Promoting Inclusion in the Profession Committee and as a member of the “Georgia Bar Journal” Editorial Board.
 She is a member of the Georgia Bar Association, the New Jersey Bar Association and the Georgia Association of Black Women Attorneys (GABWA).
 She is a Past President of GABWA and has served as a host of GABWA's nationally award winning television show "Legally Speaking."
 During her presidential year, GABWA received the prestigious President's Cup, the highest award given to a local bar association by the State Bar.

 Ms. Bunn is a native Georgian.
 She completed both her undergraduate degree in broadcast journalism, with general honors, and her law degree on full academic scholarships from the University of Georgia.
 She is licensed to practice law in all of the state and federal courts in Georgia and New Jersey.
 She has worked in private law firms in Atlanta, Georgia, Westfield, New Jersey, and Princeton, New Jersey.